gdbooks/LegacyOpenGL/Chapter8/optimization.md

   * This is the reason 90% of the things we render are triangles, not quads or triangle strips
   * When rendered with indexed arrays we can avoid sending duplicate data

-Moving forward, whenever possible i want you to avoid immediate mode rendering and only use vertex arrays.
-It's the only viable way to render and maintain high framerates.
-No professional game ships with immediate mode, it's only used to prototype.
+It's important to understand how Vertex Arrays work, as they are the next logical step from __immediate mode__ vertex rendering.
+This does not mean that they are the BEST option to render, but they are important to understand.

+No professional game ships with immediate mode, vertex arrays used to be the goto solution, you could actually ship a game using vertex arrays (I have).
 Now that we've discussed the reasons for using vertex arrays, let's see how they are used.

 ## Array based data